apache/airflow/docs/apache-airflow/best-practices.rst

 .. _integration-test-dags:

-Add "integration test" dags
+Add "integration test" DAGs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It can be helpful to add a couple "integration test" dags that use all the common services in your ecosystem (e.g. s3, snowflake, vault) but with dummy resources or "dev" accounts.
-These test dags can be the ones you turn on *first* after an upgrade, because if they fail, it doesn't matter and you can revert to your backup without negative consequences.
-But if they succeed they should prove that your cluster is able to run tasks with the libraries and services that you need to use.
+It can be helpful to add a couple "integration test" DAGs that use all the common services in your ecosystem (e.g. S3, Snowflake, Vault) but with dummy resources or "dev" accounts.
+These test DAGs can be the ones you turn on *first* after an upgrade, because if they fail, it doesn't matter and you can revert to your backup without negative consequences.
+However, if they succeed, they should prove that your cluster is able to run tasks with the libraries and services that you need to use.

 Prune data before upgrading
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^